dynamiterdx/quizzing-app/README.md

 - Endpoint format must include the protocol and resource host.
 - Deployment name should match the model slot defined in Azure (defaults to `gpt-4o-mini` if omitted).
 - `AZURE_OPENAI_API_VERSION` defaults to `2024-10-21`, but you can pin it to the version that matches your deployment.
 - The helper logs a warning if endpoint or key are missing, making local debugging friendlier.
-Perplexity support requires `PERPLEXITY_API_KEY`; without it the dropdown will still show Azure but calls to Sonar/Sonar Pro will return errors.
+Azure API keys are now supplied through the in-app LLM Settings screen (the environment variable acts as a fallback only).
+Perplexity support requires either the environment key or the one you paste into the settings screen.

 ### CLI Script & Sample Endpoint
 - **`scripts/sample-quiz.mjs`**: Node CLI that loads `.env.local`, calls Azure Chat Completions with the same schema used in the app, and prints a quiz JSON payload.
 Helpful for debugging prompts or running smoke checks from a shell.